iankengott/flockfysh/README.md

 3. Run `python run.py input.yaml` to run the workflow!

-## More about the various flockfysh "jobs"
+## More about the various flockfysh jobs
 You must specify which type of job you want for each using a `job-type` attribute.
 Here are the different job types available.

 ### download